Hedayat Amin Arsala

-Hedayat Amin Arsala (هدايت امين ارسلا; 12 January 1942 – 2 November 2025) was an Afghan economist and politician.
-He served as Vice President of Afghanistan, Finance Minister and Foreign Minister, and until October 2013 was the Senior Minister of the Republic of Afghanistan, appointed by the President Hamid Karzai.
+Hedayat Amin Arsala (هدايت امين ارسلا; 12 January 1942 – 1 November 2025) was an Afghan economist and politician.
+He served as Vice President of Afghanistan, Finance Minister and Foreign Minister, and until October 2013 was the Senior Minister of the Islamic Republic of Afghanistan, appointed by the President Hamid Karzai.

 Early life and education

 An ethnic Pashtun, Arsala grew up in Kabul, Afghanistan, where he attended high school.
 The powerful family Arsala originated from the Nangarhar Province, with his cousins Haji Abdul Qadeer, Din Mohammad and Abdul Haq and his ancestors Wazir Arsala Khan and Aminullah Khan also stemming from this family.
-He completed his BA and MA in Economics, also focusing on international relations, at Southern Illinois University (SIU) in the United States of America.
+He completed his BA and MA in Economics, also focusing on international relations, at Southern Illinois University in the United States of America.
 He also completed the course work and qualifying exams for a PhD in Economics at George Washington University, in Washington, D.C.
-In May 2008, SIU conferred an honorary doctorate on Arsala for his distinguished services to Afghanistan.
+In May 2008, Southern Illinois University conferred an honorary doctorate on Arsala for his distinguished services to Afghanistan.